-2. Biomedical Data Archives
+2. Biomedical and Biological Data Archives

 Access to NASA's human and animal life sciences data can assist the research community in providing a better understanding of the appropriate strategies required to mitigate spaceflight-related health risks.
 These archives include data collected on the astronaut corps as part of medical evaluations and research studies.
-Researchers who are awarded a grant may submit more detailed data requests, including requests for ISSMP, Shuttle, or other retrospective astronaut data.
-These requests are evaluated on a case-by-case basis and data is preferentially provided in grouped or de-identified format.
-Please note that identifiable (attributable) human medical and research data are only available with approval by the JSC data privacy board, a current IRB protocol and the consent of the astronaut.
-HRMRB review and approval is required for international partner astronauts.
+Researchers who are awarded a grant may submit more detailed data requests for retrospective astronaut data.
+These requests are evaluated on a case-by-case basis and data are preferentially provided in grouped or de-identified format; however, not all types of data are able to be deidentified.
+Identifiable (attributable) human medical and research data are only available with the informed consent of the astronaut.